Disclaimer: This resource provides information, not advice. Please read the full disclaimer at the end of this resource.

 Is it safe for me to touch the packaging of my medication?

 The pharmacist who prepared your medication will have followed standard procedures to make sure that it is safe.
-You can clean the outer packaging with a household disinfectant cleaning spray or wipe.
-Make sure to wash your hands with soap and water for at least 20 seconds after touching any boxes.
+If you are still concerned, you can clean the outer packaging with a household disinfectant cleaning spray or wipe, and wash your hands with soap and water for at least 20 seconds after touching any boxes.
 It is especially important that you wash your hands thoroughly before taking any medication.

 I usually have my medication by depot injection, will I still be able to get this?

-If you are experiencing symptoms of COVID-19 as outlined on the NHS website, speak to your doctor, nurse or key worker.
+If you are experiencing symptoms of COVID-19, speak to your doctor, nurse or key worker.
 They will agree with you whether you should receive your depot as usual, whether the dose could be increased so that you can receive it less often, or whether it might be better to wait a while.
 Your doctor should write this down in your care plan and make sure other people involved in your care know what is happening.

-Most appointments will now be held via telephone or video call, where possible, rather than face to face.
-The service you use might ask you to monitor your physical health at home where possible to reduce risks, or your doctor may review how often your tests will be done.
+The service you use might ask you to monitor your physical health at home where possible, or your doctor may review how often your tests will be done.

 In some situations, you may not be able to self-monitor at home – a professional in a health setting may need to do certain kinds of monitoring for you (such as blood tests).
-Ask your doctor or mental health team to arrange how or where appointments and tests can happen.
+Speak to your doctor or mental health team to find out how and where your appointments and tests will happen.

 If there is a change to your normal check-up arrangements, your care plan should be updated.
 If any changes have been made to a scheduled appointment, including check-ups, the service should contact you to tell you about this.
 If you are unsure about anything to do with your appointment, contact your doctor or the team involved in your care.